maskopav/web_app_test_react/README.md

 - { mode: "delayedStop", maxDuration: number } → starts immediately, auto-stops after duration

 ### 3. Task Factories (Recommended)
-Instead of manually writing the full BaseTask + RecordingMode, you should use the Task Factories.
+Instead of manually writing the full BaseTask + RecordingMode, you should use the **Task Factories**.
 Factories hide internal details (like mode) and only expose the arguments relevant for each task.
 | Task type              | Factory Function        | Overridable Arguments                               | Fixed Behavior (internal) |
 | ---------------------- | ----------------------- | --------------------------------------------------- | ------------------------- |